rcardosopereira/rcardosopereira/README.md

 **I am a Test Automation Consultant.
 I like to learn new test automation tools & frameworks in the industry.
 I have been working as a QA since 2010 and I help to deliver bug-free software, working with manual and automated testings.
 I am driven by sharing ideas, content, opinions, tips and experiences.
 I believe that only then will I feel complete and be able to evolve as a person and professional.**

-🌎 &nbsp; Brazilian, Based in Porto, Portugal and I love to spend my time travelling around the world. <br>
+🌎 &nbsp; Brazilian, based in Porto, Portugal and I love to spend my time travelling around the world. <br>
 💻 &nbsp; QA Engineer (Bachelor in computer science from ULBRA University and postgraduate in software quality from Unisinos University). <br>
 🐶 &nbsp; I have and I like pets friendly.
 And my favorites sports are 🏊‍♂️🛹🏄‍♂️🥋. <br>